ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 to edit their YAML file manually.
 This guide should take about 10 minutes to read.

 If you would like to generate a basic, fully playable YAML without editing a file, then visit the options page for the game you intend to play.
-The weighted settings page can also handle most of the advanced settings discussed here.

 The options page can be found on the supported games page, just click the "Options Page" link under the name of the game you would like.